ipfs/in-web-browsers/README.md

 Contributions to our work are more than welcome!
 Every IPFS Project repo makes use of the project-wide [global issue labeling scheme](https://github.com/ipfs/community/blob/master/ISSUE_LABELS.md).
 Good labels to look for are ...
 - `help wanted`
 - `good first issue`
-- and there are even occasional `bounty` labels for issues with rewards as part of the [IPFS Bounty Board](https://github.com/ipfs/devgrants/projects/1)!

 If you see an issue that catches your eye, leave a comment so we know you're interested, and we'll go from there!